JefGrailet/treenet/v3/README.md

 ## Content of this folder

-Currently, this repository grants access to the source files of `TreeNET` *Arborist* and `TreeNET` *Forester* (dedicated to second opinion probing for existing datasets and dataset merging), respectively found in *Arborist/* and *Forester/* sub-folder.
-A third declination of `TreeNET` dedicated to dataset transformation, nicknamed *Architect*, is also currently being implemented.
+Currently, this repository grants access to the source files of `TreeNET` *Arborist*, `TreeNET` *Architect* (dedicated to dataset transformation and analysis) and `TreeNET` *Forester* (dedicated to second opinion probing for existing datasets and dataset merging), respectively found in *Arborist/*, *Architect/* and *Forester/* sub-folders.

-A third sub-folder, *Measurements/*, provides datasets obtained by measuring ASes of varying sizes and roles from the PlanetLab testbed.
+A fourth sub-folder, *Measurements/*, provides datasets obtained by measuring ASes of varying sizes and roles from the PlanetLab testbed.
 There is a sub-folder for each target AS.
 Each of these folders provides a different sub-folder for each collected data set, denoted by the date at which the measurement started.

 ## Disclaimer